Elephant Trunk Hairstyle: 14 Modern & Classic Greaser Looks (+ How to Style)

 Motivation for your next brave hairstyling experiment

 The Elephant Trunk, or the Grease Hairstyle, is a classic hairstyle dating back to the ’50s (or at least that’s when it was most popular).
 Just because this style is most commonly associated with John Travolta’s role in Grease, that doesn’t mean you can’t wear it just the same today.
+Known for its bold front curl that hangs over the forehead, this retro look has made a strong comeback thanks to modern barbers, textured styling, and the revival of vintage aesthetics.

 If you haven’t already heard of this style, you might be wondering what on earth it is to have a name like ‘the Elephant Trunk’.
 This hairstyle is characterized by long, combed-back hair, with a thick quiff on the front.
 This part often sticks out quite a bit, hence the name ‘Elephant Trunk’.